ernesgonzalez33/openshift-highscores-api-service/README.md

 # High Scores API Service

-A REST API service that showcases how [Quarkus](https://quarkus.io/) can easily turn an OpenAPI (build with [Apicurito](https://github.com/Apicurio)) specification into a service.
-This project also shows other benefits we get from Quarkus like hot deploys, active-record like MongoDB access, service health checks, and easy containerization/deployment on OpenShift.
+An API service that showcases how [Quarkus](https://quarkus.io/) can make it easy to expose REST endpoints and tie them to MongoDB.
+This project also shows other benefits we get from Quarkus like hot deploys, active-record like ORM access, service health checks, and easy containerization/deployment on OpenShift.

+I initially started designing this API with [Apicurito](https://github.com/Apicurio)) and exported that as an OpenAPI specification.
+Then after I coded my app, I now let Quarkus auto-create that specification and swagger-webpage for me on the fly.

 ![Screenshot](.screens/terminalshot.png)